kind

 Deleting cluster "istio-testing" ...

-Setup MetalLB for kind
+Setup LoadBalancer for kind

 kind does not have any built-in way to provide IP addresses to your Loadbalancer service types, to ensure IP address assignments to Gateway Services please consult this guide for more information.